CityUHK-CALAS/cityuhk-calas.github.io/content/post/14-02-25-IEEE-TVLSI-accepted/index.md

 ---
-title: My paper titled as “Z-TCAM: An SRAM-based Architecture for TCAM” has been accepted for publication in the IEEE TVLSI
+title: My paper titled as “Z-TCAM - An SRAM-based Architecture for TCAM” has been accepted for publication in the IEEE TVLSI
 date: 2014-02-25
 ---